 The INSPIRE project objectives and achievements

-This report will collect together all the deliverables of the INSPIRE project work package by work package.
-The final project description differs from the original in the WP 3.
-First the WP 3 was meant to include research on the future technology development.
-However, this topic was changed to the topic of the embodied energy.
-The final project description is in (Jakob M., INSPIRE - Integrated strategies and policy instruments for retrofitting buildings to reduce primary energy use and GHG emissions, 2010).
-The objectives defined in the final project description are presented below.
-Additionally, the general project achievements are presented after the objectives.
+This report collects to all the deliverables of the international Eracobuildproject INSPIRE.Its objectives are presented below, followed by the general project achievements are presented after the objectives.

-The work packages of the project are presented in the following chapters.
-The chapters are started with the work package description, agreed milestones and deliverables, and the final achievement and deliverables as outcome of the considered work package.
+The work package of the project are presented in the following chapters.
+Each chapters is introduced with the work package description, agreed milestones and deliverables, and couched the final achievements and deliverables that represent the outcome of the considered work package.

 PROJECT OBJECTIVES

-The goal was systematically to 1) evaluate retrofit strategies regarding their technological applicability, economic performance, impact on primary energy and CO2-emissions, and interactions with other retrofit needs and 2) to seek for adequate and tailored policy strategies and instruments, depending on building types, actors and institutional or country contexts.
+The deliverables of each goal was systematically to 1) evaluate retrofit strategies regarding their technological applicability, economic performance, impact on primary energy and CO2-emissions, and interactions with other retrofit needs and 2) to seek for adequate and tailored policy strategies and instruments, depending on building types, actors and institutional or country contexts.

 The research was meant to result in

-a) guidelines, specific inputs for technically and economically favourable retrofit strategies and basics for retrofit evaluating tools.
+a) guidelines and specific advice for technically and economically favourable retrofit strategies and basics for retrofit evaluating tools.

 b) design guidelines, including intervention points, for policy approaches and institutional settings to foster energy- and CO2-efficient retrofitting.
 Results may be used in building retrofit policy strategy tools.